MartinThoma/MartinThoma.github.io/_posts/2016-03-07-cost-of-fighting-terrorism.md

 ## Empathy

-To understand the effect of those missiles of the people living there, you have to be empathic.
+To understand the effect of those missiles of the people living there, you have to be empathetic.
 Imagine you're in a situation where not everything might be good (or even very little might be as you like it), but you are essentially "safe".
 You know how you have to behave and you know what you can expect.